-In the event that we are deemed to be a Chinese resident enterprise under the Chinese tax law, you may be subject to Chinese withholding taxes on dividends paid to you with respect to the ADSs or shares.
+In the event that we are deemed to be a PRC resident enterprise under the PRC tax law, you may be subject to PRC withholding taxes on dividends paid to you with respect to the ADSs or Class A ordinary shares.
 See "Item 10.
 Additional Information-E. Taxation - People's Republic of China Taxation."
-In that case, subject to certain conditions and limitations (including a minimum holding period requirement), Chinese withholding taxes on dividends may be treated as foreign taxes eligible for credit against your U.S. federal income tax liability.
-For purposes of calculating the foreign tax credit, dividends paid on the ADSs or shares will be treated as foreign source income and will generally constitute passive category income.
-The rules governing the foreign tax credit are complex.
-You are urged to consult your tax advisor regarding the availability of the foreign tax credit under your particular circumstances.
+In that case, subject to certain conditions and limitations (including a minimum holding period requirement) and the Foreign Tax Credit Regulations (as defined below), PRC withholding taxes on dividends may be treated as foreign taxes eligible for credit against your U.S. federal income tax liability.
+For purposes of calculating the foreign tax credit, dividends paid on the ADSs or Class